 - Parent Partnership meetings are held monthly with a focus on supporting positive instructional practices at home.
-It is a professional development time provided free to parents to address common questions and student needs. - A new handbook is recently developed and available to parents online - An informational website is also available for parents and students with online access. - Student academic information is available online for both parents and students.
+It is a professional development time provided free to parents to address common questions and student needs. - The handbook was recently revised and is available to parents online - An informational website is also available for parents and students with online access. - Student academic information is available online for both parents and students.